-When you place a component in the drawing area and select it, a green properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:
+When you place a component in the drawing area and select it, a green Quick Properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:

 Depending on the property, you enter the information directly into the active field.
 In others, you only need to select a predefined value.

-Navigate through the properties box while placing components, or once the component is placed and selected in the drawing.
+Navigate through the Quick Properties box while placing components, or once the component is placed and selected in the drawing.

 - Enter values using the keyboard.

 - Move to the next line using the Tab key.
 To step up to the above line, press Shift + Tab.

 - For lines with predefined options, move between the different values on one line by pressing the Spacebar key.
 To return to a previous value on the same line, press Shift + Spacebar.

 - Select/deselect a value by pressing the Spacebar or by single-clicking on the desired value.

 When moving or copying objects, dotted lines make it easier to move them in straight lines without having to resort to tools.
 This aid is triggered automatically when moving objects horizontally or vertically in a straight line.
 When the aid is active, it displays as a dotted pink line, while when merely moving objects, you will see a dotted gray line to indicate the origin of the object being moved.
 With the aid active, it is also possible to enter the exact value for the distance you wish to move the objects.

 - The movement aid can be turned off in the Views Tab of the Control Panel.